 Training and education are an integral part of the St. Jude mission.
 Clinical and basic science postdoctoral fellows are an integral part of the institution.

 This is a training position for individuals who have completed a doctoral degree (e.g., MD, PhD, PharmD, etc.).
 Acceptance of a postdoctoral fellow by an investigator must reflect a commitment to provide training and mentoring designed to help the fellow to achieve his/her career goals.
-The initial appointment is for two years with the possibility of yearly extensions thereafter to a total of five years.
-Individuals who are appointed as a postdoctoral fellow after completion of postdoctoral training elsewhere may be considered for an extension up to a total of eight years of postdoctoral training, no more than five of which may be at St. Jude.
+The initial appointment is for one or two years.
+Appointments can be renewed annually for a total of five years.
+Individuals who are appointed as a postdoctoral fellow after completion of postdoctoral training elsewhere may be considered for up to a total of eight years of postdoctoral training, no more than five of which may be at St. Jude.

 Fellows in training will not be sponsored for permanent U.S. residency.